Continual Learning for Blind Image Quality Assessment: Experiments

 \subsubsection{Quantitative Results}

-We use the proposed MPSR in Eq. \eqref{eq:op} to benchmark the plasticity-stability trade-off once the learning on the task sequence is completed.
-We also report the weighted SRCC on the six IQA test sets.
-From Table~\ref{tab:mpsr} we have several interesting observations.
+We use the proposed $\mathrm{mSRCC}$, $\mathrm{mPI}$, $\mathrm{mSI}$, and $\mathrm{mPSI}$ in Eq.~\eqref{eq:msrcc}, Eq.~\eqref{eq:plasticity}, Eq.~\eqref{eq:stability1}, and Eq. \eqref{eq:psi} to benchmark the performance.
+From Table~\ref{tab:mpsr}, we have several interesting observations.
 First, the unsatisfactory performance of SL calls for continual learning methods to mitigate catastrophic forgetting in BIQA.
-Second, while SH-CL improves the MPSR result upon SL by a clear margin, it underperforms LwF, indicating that regularizers to stabilize the performance of previous tasks may be necessary.
-This is also evidenced through the comparison between MH-CL and LwF, where we observe significant performance drops of MH-CL in terms of both MPSR and weighted SRCC.
-Third, adaptive weighting (or the task oracle) alone may hurt the performance of MH-CL, when comparing to MH-CL-AW and MH-CL-O. We believe this arises because the backbone network is constantly evolving with new data, but old prediction heads are not, resulting in a mismatch between the feature extractor and the quality predictors.
-Fourth, equipped with the adaptive weighting mechanism and the LwF regularizer, our method approaches the upper-bound performance by LwF-O in terms of MPSR.
-We also plot ${\rm PSR}_{t}$ as a function of the task index $t$ in Fig.~\ref{fig:psrt}, from which we find that our method is more stable, and performs much better as the length of the task sequence increases.
+Second, SH-CL and MH-CL achieve similar $\mathrm{mPI}$ results with SL, but improves the $\mathrm{mSI}$ and $\mathrm{mSRCC}$ results upon SL by clear margins, indicating a vanilla knowledge accumulation process.
+Third, we see that the proposed KG mechanism leads to consistent performance gains over the baseline regularization methods.
+Among them, LwF-KG outperforms other regularizers in terms of $\mathrm{mSRCC}$ and $\mathrm{mPSI}$, indicating a better plasticity-stability trade-off.
+Fourth, when the test-time oracle is available, the performance of all methods can be further improved.
+We also plot $\mathrm{PSI}_{t}$ as a function of the task index $t$ in Fig.~\ref{fig:psi}, from which we find that our method is more stable, and performs much better as the length of the task sequence increases.
+It is noteworthy that the fluctuation of $\mathrm{PSI}_{t}$ is mainly due to the difficulty of the newly incorporated dataset and the level of subpopulation shift with respect to previous ones.